 - Individuals who filed their federal tax return electronically last year may not notice any changes, as the tax preparation software will automatically use your answers to the questions to complete the Form 1040 and any needed schedules.

-- We cannot offer tax advice, but we will have referral information.
+- We cannot offer tax advice, but we do have a permanent page dedicated to tax season resources on our website.

 - Detailed information available at www.irs.gov